bee7813993/ffmpegMp4Mix/README.md

   - **`0`**: Ensures proper display in MPC-BE 1.6+ and 1.4 or earlier.
   - **`1`**: Prevents duplicate track names in MPC-BE 1.5.

-  > In compatibility mode, track names will not be displayed in MPC-BE 1.4.
+  > In compatibility mode, track names will not be displayed in MPC-BE 1.4 nor "YUKARI" Version 2017.5.12(This is the latest version as of 2024.)

 ### Default Track Names
 - Change the default track names used when no input is provided: